mrizaln/madbfs/README.md

 ### Logging

-The default log file is stdout (specified by "-"; which goes to nowhere when not run in foreground mode).
+The default log file is `stdout` (specified by "-"; which goes to nowhere when not run in foreground mode).
 You can manually set the log file using `--log-file` option and set the log level using `--log-level`.

 ```sh
 $ madbfs --log-file=madbfs.log --log-level=debug <mountpoint>
 ```

 You can always watch the logs of the filesystem at runtime even if you don't specify a log-file beforehand by using IPC `logcat` operation (see [below](<#ipc-(and-madbfs-msg)>)).

 ### IPC (and `madbfs-msg`)

 Filesystem parameters can be reconfigured and queried during runtime though IPC using unix socket.
 The supported operations are:

 - help,
 - version,
 - info,
 - invalidate cache,
+- expire stat
 - set page size,
 - set cache size,
 - set ttl,